recipe-runner/recipe-runner.github.io/source/docs/embedding-recipe-runner-core.md

 # Developers: embedding Recipe Runner core

 > This is a work-in-progress page.
-More documetation need to be added.
+More documentation need to be added.

 Embedding Recipe Runner into your project let it the ability to respond to events executing recipes.
 You can think of it like a new way of extending your applications.